Ann Bedsole: Memberships and affiliations

-Bedsole has been involved in numerous educational and philanthropic initiatives.
+Bedsole was involved in numerous educational and philanthropic initiatives.
 She served on the board of directors of the Alabama School of Mathematics and Science as president and vice president.
 She was a trustee for Spring Hill College and Huntingdon College.
 She chaired the distribution committee for the Sybil H. Smith Charitable Trust (later renamed the Sybil and White Smith Foundation), and was also a board member of the J. L. Bedsole Foundation, which awarded grants for projects benefiting post-secondary education, the arts, and economic development in southwest Alabama.

-Bedsole is also dedicated to promoting local history, preservation, and conservation.
+Bedsole was also dedicated to promoting local history, preservation, and conservation.
 She established Mobile Historic Home Tours and served as a member of the Alabama Historical Commission, the Mobile Historic Development Commission, and the Mobile Bay Lighthouse Committee.
-In 1999 she became president of the Mobile Tricentennial, working for three years with hundreds of volunteers to produce programming for the event.
-Additionally, she is the founder and president of the Alabama Forest Resources Center.
+In 1999, she became president of the Mobile Tricentennial, working for three years with hundreds of volunteers to produce programming for the event.
+Additionally, she was the founder and president of the Alabama Forest Resources Center.